 For Seniors: Laptop Buying Decisions —Internet Connection

 Dial-up: If you intend to use a dial-up connection (that is, connect over your phone line), your laptop has to have a dial-up modem either built in or in an external model.
 Dial-up connections can be very slow, and while you’re using them you can’t use your phone to make or receive calls.
-Do not use dial-up unless you absolutely have to.
+Don’t use dial-up unless you absolutely have to.

-Broadband: Broadband connections can be DSL (digital subscriber line) or cable.
+Broadband: These connections typically come through a DSL (digital subscriber line) or cable modem in your home.
 In both cases, you pay a fee to a provider, which might be your phone company or cable company.
 DSL works over your phone line but doesn’t prohibit you from using the phone when you’re online.

-Cable runs over your cable TV line and is a bit faster than DSL, though connections can be less dependable.
+Cable runs over your cable TV line and is a bit faster than DSL, although connections can be less dependable.
 Both are considered always-on connections, meaning that you don’t have to wait to dial up to a phone connection or connect to a wireless network — you’re always connected.